-The ex-FARC Mafia are a series of criminal structures that emerged during the peace negotiations between the Colombian government and the guerrilla, specifically after the signing peace agreement in 2016.
+The ex-FARC Mafia are a series of criminal structures that emerged during the peace negotiations between the Colombian government and the FARC guerrilla, specifically after signing the peace agreement in 2016.

 The ex-FARC Mafia consists of groups that do not necessarily have a relationship, nor do they make up a structured organization, but they share some common characteristics, such as being composed of former members of the guerrilla and occupying areas that were previously controlled by the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC)

 These groups have a presence in at least 19 departments in Colombian, including the borders with Venezuela, Brazil, and Ecuador.
 The ex-FARC mafia seeks to control different criminal economies such as narcotrafficking and illegal gold mining from these border areas.

 The most important factions of the ex-FARC mafia are the First and Seventh Fronts, led by Miguel Botache Santillana, alias “Gentil Duarte,” and Néstor Gregorio Vera Fernández, alias “Iván Mordisco,” in Meta, Guaviare and Caquetá; there is another group in Venezuela, led by Luciano Marín, alias “Iván Márquez,” and several structures in Nariño, like the Oliver Sinisterra Front (FOS) and the United Guerrillas of the Pacific (las Guerrillas Unidas del Pacífico - GUP).

 While the number keeps growing, it is estimated that there are currently around 3,000 ex-FARC mafia combatants.